 Because your gut is the operating system that every other therapy runs on.
 Approximately 70% of your immune system lives in your gut.
 About 90% of serotonin is produced there.
 Nutrient absorption, hormone metabolism, and systemic inflammation levels are all regulated through gut function.
 If your gut is compromised, everything else underperforms.

 This isn’t theoretical — we see it clinically.
-Patients who start with gut health optimization (BPC-157 as Phase 1) consistently respond better to subsequent therapies than patients who skip that step.
+Patients who start with gut health optimization (peptide therapy as Phase 1) consistently respond better to subsequent therapies than patients who skip that step.
 Hormones absorb better.
 Other peptides signal more effectively.
 Even aesthetic treatments produce more durable results when the body’s inflammatory baseline is lower.

 Most Americans have some degree of gut compromise — from processed food, antibiotic history, chronic stress, or environmental toxins.
 It’s so common that patients often don’t recognize the symptoms (bloating, irregular digestion, food sensitivities, brain fog) as gut-related until after treatment.